suryasarafe/nextjs-todo-app/README.md

 - run `npm install`
 - run `npx prisma generate`
 - run `npm run dev`

-- also for this project I set register API to be protected, you can free it by removing the `/api/auth/register`.**
+also for this project I set Register_API** to be protected, you can free it by removing the `/api/auth/register`. from `middleware.ts`